ivan-resetnikov/ivan-reshetnikov.dev-db/projects/performant_sss_approximation/content.md

 - **Real-time Capabilities:** This technique is optimized for real-time rendering, ensuring smooth performance even in resource-constrained environments.

-- **Versatile Implementation:** A non-demanding implementation that boils down to a modification in the light processor of youre engine's shader pipeline.
+- **Versatile Implementation:** A non-demanding implementation that boils down to a modification in the light processor of your engine's shader pipeline.
 (Specific to Godot Engine) Designed to work seamlessly with multiple rendering pipelines, including Forward+, Mobile, and Compatibility modes.

 - **Minimal Overhead:** The approximation strikes a balance between visual fidelity and computational efficiency.